DavidKe410/AI-aircraft-damage-assessment/README.md

+# ML-aircraft-damage-assesment
+Using machine learning to supplement aircraft damage assesments

 Starting the Orin development with Jetpack 5.1.2.
 Arducam doesn't with JP 5.1.3 and Realsense is very annoying with JP6 due to kernal + HID issues:
 1. Installed a new NVMe drive
 2. Used Nvidia's sdkmanager on another Ubuntu amd64 computer to flash and install runtime/sdk components to the Orin.
 (Jetpack 5.1.2 w/ all runtime and sdk components installed)